EPA's environmental justice head resigned after 24 years. He wants to explain why.

 During his confirmation hearings, EPA administrator Scott Pruitt told Sen. Cory Booker (D-N.J.) that he is "familiar with the concept of environmental justice" and acknowledged that the "administrator plays an important role regarding environmental justice."

 "Under his leadership, he has the ability to move to the next level if he chooses to," Ali says.
 Environmental justice leaders "have dedicated decades to trying to gain traction and make progress.
-We've done some of that, and to move backwards didn't make any sense to me."
+We've done some of that, and to move backward didn't make any sense to me."